theavitw/ShoppersStop/README.md

-# React Vite E-Commerce Project
+# React Vite E-Commerce Website

 Welcome to My exciting React Vite E-Commerce Project!
 Dive into a seamless shopping experience with cutting-edge features and a sleek UI/UX design.
+This represents mt proefficiency in react and creating software applications.

 ## Configurations